 Eventually, if the leak is not repaired, the truck can lose braking power in that portion of the system, reducing the ability to stop in the same distance.
 With air brakes, the opposite happens.
 If there is a leak in the air brake lines, the air pressure decreases, which actually activates the brakes at the wheels and brings the vehicle to a safe stop.

-However, air brakes come at a premium price.
+However, a truck air brake system comes at a premium price.
 According to Kaufman of Ford, the air brake system costs approximately $2,500 more than hydraulic brakes, because of the extra components to operate the system.

 "When you compress air, you have moisture, and you have to get rid of that moisture so you're adding air dryers as part of the initial purchase.
 But, if you're going to keep the vehicle for more than five years - maintenance costs tend to go more vertical after year five and get really expensive.
 After that, I think air brakes pay for themselves," he said.

-Another factor with air brakes is how they impact a fleet's available driver pool.
+Another factor with a truck air brake system is how they impact a fleet's available driver pool.
 Even if the truck is under 26,000-pounds GVWR, which would normally not require a commercial driver's license (CDL) to operate, if it is equipped with air brakes, the driver may have to carry a CDL, depending on the state's laws, which limits the number of drivers qualified to operate the truck.

 "Air brakes, for lack of a better description, are either 'on' or they are 'off.'
 If you've never driven an air brake truck, the first few times you press the brake, you feel like you're putting yourself through the windshield.
 Unlike hydraulic brakes, which modulate more intuitively, the operator has a lot to do with actively modulating the air brakes to make the stopping process smoother.
 That's something the driver learns," Kaufman noted.